Cosmology from Point Clouds with Dark Matter Halos from the Quijote Simulations: Introduction

 \section{Introduction}

 Our ability to characterize and understand our Universe depends on the level of accuracy to which the value of the different cosmological parameters can be constrained.
-Since the spatial distribution of galaxies in the sky is sensitive to the value of different cosmological parameters, it has been a common practice to use galaxy clustering to learn about the laws and constituents of the Universe \citep{Uhlemann_2020, Villaescusa_Navarro_2020, Gualdi_2021, Valgiannis_2021, Liu_2022, Ajani_2020}, especially with upcoming sky surveys like CMB-S4\footnote{\url{https://cmb-s4.org/}}, Roman\footnote{\url{https://roman.gsfc.nasa.gov/}}, Dark Energy Spectroscopic Instrument (DESI) \citep{DESI}, Euclid \citep{Laureijs2011, Euclid2016, Euclid2022-Tiago_Castro}, the Large Synoptic Survey Telescope (LSST) \citep{2019ApJ...873..111I}, J-PAS \citep{Benitez2014}, that are expected to collect data with unprecedented accuracy, this method will be extremely useful for precision cosmology.
+The spatial distribution of galaxies in the sky is influenced by various cosmological parameters.
+As a result, galaxy clustering has become a common practice to study the laws and components of the Universe \citep{Uhlemann_2020, Villaescusa_Navarro_2020, Gualdi_2021, Valgiannis_2021, Liu_2022, Ajani_2020}.
+Upcoming sky surveys—such as CMB-S4 \citep{2022arXiv220308024A}, Roman Space Telescope \citep{2023arXiv230612514L}, Dark Energy Spectroscopic Instrument (DESI) \citep{DESI}, Euclid \citep{Laureijs2011, Euclid2016, Euclid2022-Tiago_Castro}, the Large Synoptic Survey Telescope (LSST) \citep{2019ApJ...873..111I}, J--PAS \citep{Benitez2014} will gather data with unprecedented precision.
+This will make galaxy clustering an especially powerful method for advancing precision cosmology.

 In view of this, a large number of efforts using different machine learning techniques \citep{Siamak_16, Fluri_19, 2022OJAp....5E..18M, Niall_2020, 2019MNRAS.484..282G, Hortua_2021, 2022ApJ...937..115V, GNN_MW_M31, 2022OJAp....5E..18M, Hasan_HIFLOW, 2022arXiv221112346A, Cosmology_with_One_Galaxy_Villaescusa-Navarro:2022twv,2023arXiv231117141C, 2023arXiv231117141C, Domain_adaptive_roncoli, 2024arXiv240205137H} have been put forward to make optimal use of these upcoming data.
 The unique ability of these techniques to learn extremely complicated features from a given dataset has given them a decisive advantage over traditional methods that employ summary statistics \citep{Marques_2019, Villaescusa_Navarro_2020, Gualdi_2020, Hahn_2020, Friedrich_2020, Giri_2020, Harnois_2021a, Samushia_2021, 2021MNRAS.500.5479B, Naidoo_2021, Bayer_2021, 2022arXiv220407646E}.
 On top of that, these methods can potentially address complex problems, like marginalizing over baryonic effects at the field level, that are quite challenging with standard methods \citep{2022ApJ...937..115V, Natali_2023}.